What is anger management?

-Many people have found that mindfulness can help them regulate their moods.
-The NHS is actively testing several mindfulness apps.
+Mindfulness has proven to be very helpful in managing strong emotions, and the NHS is testing several mindfulness apps.
 You can find full details in their apps library.

-Counselling may help you manage your anger by helping you:
+Counselling might help you manage your anger.
+It can help you:

-- recognise and understand the ‘hooks’ triggering and maintaining your anger
+- Recognise and understand the ‘hooks’ that are triggering and maintaining your anger.

 Frequently asked questions